-The objectives of the organizational discipline are (i) to obtain a willing acceptance of the rules, regulations and procedures of an organization by its employees so that organizational goals can be achieved, (ii) to impart an element of certainty despite several differences in informal behaviours pattern and other related changes in an organization, and (iii) to develop among the employees a spirit of tolerance and a desire to make adjustments.
+The objectives of the organizational discipline are (i) to obtain a willing acceptance of the rules, regulations and procedures of the organization by its employees so that organizational goals can be achieved, (ii) to impart an element of certainty despite several differences in informal behaviours pattern and other related changes in an organization, and (iii) to develop among the employees a spirit of tolerance and a desire to make adjustments.

 Fig 1 Components of organizational discipline

-One must be disciplined to achieve one’s goals.
-Organizational discipline consists of a training that moulds, develops, strengthens, and perfects mental faculties and character.
-It involves placing team’s goals above own goals, being willing to accept orders from higher authority, and carrying out those orders effectively.
-Part of the job of an employee is to make his fellow employees aware of the purpose and meaning of organizational discipline.
+Employees are to be disciplined to achieve their goals.
+Organizational discipline consists of a training which moulds, develops, strengthens, and perfects mental faculties and character of the employees.
+It involves placing team’s goals above personal goals, being willing to accept orders from higher authority, and carrying out those orders effectively.
+Part of the job of the employees is to make their fellow employees aware of the purpose and meaning of organizational discipline.

 Types of organizational discipline